covertlabsaus/colab-mcp/README.md

 ### 3. Restart Your AI Tools

-Restart Claude Desktop, Cursor, Codex, or whichever tools you configured.
+Restart Claude Code, Cursor, Codex, or whichever tools you configured.

 That's it! 🎉